Relationship Between Aviation Safety Management Systems and Safety Culture

 4 – Information Access and Attitude

-Information practices that create positive safety culture are:
+Information practices that create a positive safety culture are:

-This type of safety culture is a hot topic recently, as growing concerns over privacy and secrecy have plagued governments and multinational corporations.
+This type of safety culture has been a hot topic recently, as growing concerns over privacy and secrecy have plagued governments and multinational corporations.
 It is always recommended that aviation SMS are as transparent, accessible, and detailed as possible.

 5 – Awareness of SMS Hazards and Risks